beefytech/Beef_website/beef-lang.org/content/language-guide/literals.md

 ## Integer literals

 Integers can be represented as decimal, hexadecimal, octal, or binary.
-In addition, the seperator character `'` (single quote) can be used to seperate numbers any way the user desires.
+In addition, the separator character `'` (single quote) can be used to separate numbers any way the user desires.

 ```C#